solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Natron | 1.00 | Traces | 2.91
 Sum | 100.75 | 100.86 | 101.18

-It therefore logically follows that the stone meteorite of Mauerkirchen tops the list of silica impoverished chondrites, like those of Seres, Buchhof [Buschhof], Ensisheim, and Château-Renard.
+It therefore logically follows that the stone meteorite of Mauerkirchen tops the list of silica impoverished chondrites, like those of Seres, Buschhof, Ensisheim, and Château-Renard.
 The contents can be calculated thereof, namely:

 Meteoritic iron 2.81%
 Iron(II) sulfide 5.72